 In Derbyshire we aim to improve the quality and range of housing available to older people, at the same time as improving access to support - such as repairs, adaptations and energy efficiency measures - that will enable older people to live safely in their homes.
-For example Derbyshire County Council is leading the development of Extra Care housing.
+Derbyshire's District and Borough local authorities and Housing Associations play a core role in delivering this agenda and Derbyshire County Council is leading the development of Extra Care housing.

-Coordinated planning across health, housing, social care and community services, including the voluntary and private sectors, will enable local partnerships to tackle these complex issues.
+Coordinated planning across health, local authorities, housing, social care and community services, including the voluntary and private sectors, will enable local partnerships to tackle these complex issues.
 Greater integration will improve the quality of care and ensure more efficient service delivery.
 It will also make the best use of limited resources.